 • Commercial contractors

-To become CMMC certified, companies must implement and pass an external CMMC assessment carried out by authorized and accredited CMMC Third-Party Assessment Organizations (C3PAOs).
+To become CMMC certified, companies must implement and pass an external CMMC assessment by authorized and accredited CMMC Third-Party Assessment Organizations (C3PAOs).
 C3PAOs must be accredited by the Cyber AB (formerly CMMC Accreditation Body).
 Check their marketplace for a list of accredited C3PAOs.

-During the assessment, organizations must produce documented evidence for the required processes and practices, and demonstrate the necessary capabilities.
+During the assessment, organizations must produce documented evidence for the required processes and practices and demonstrate the necessary capabilities.

 You may also like to read: PCI DSS certification